Cognitive Distortions Mindfulness Guide

 • Professional support matters when distorted thinking comes with severe depression, trauma symptoms, psychosis, bipolar disorder, or suicidal thoughts.

-A small pause can be enough to start.
-Feet on tile.
-One breath.
-The thought may still be there, but it is no longer the only thing in the room.
+A small pause can be enough to begin.
+Feel the pencil texture under your fingers, notice one ordinary breath, and let the thought be named without making it the whole story.
+The thought may still be present, but it is no longer the only thing you are aware of.

 For beginners, labeling is often easier than arguing with the mind because it starts with observation instead of debate.